plus1tv/foil/readme.md

 Whether you're a writer, artist, musician, engineer, or all of the above, there's finally a tool that offers flexibility like no other:

 - 🕹️ **Everything is a JavaScript module**, from blog posts to books, music albums, or even custom mini-applications like games or tools.
-Use
+Use JavaScript Modules for it all, and have it all automatically combine and transpile together for your post.

 - 🌌 **Universal (Serverside and Clientside) rendering** by default, your Foilfolio will work regardless of your user's browser setup.